nolawnchairs/nest-logger/README.md

 These overloads to NestJS's `LoggerService` do not conflict with the standard string-based overloads, so you can use them interchangeably, and is completely opt-in.

+## Caveats

+The logging methods in the default implementation of NestJS's `ConsoleLogger` all have a `context` argument used to override the logging context (in our case the name of the logger instance).
+Since we enforce a valid context to be provided via the `@Logger` decorator, the context passed in via the `context` argument is ignored in console and file logging and will always reflect the name provided to the logger instance.

+This argument is still included in our method signatures to maintain compatibility with NestJS's `LoggerService` interface.

+This was done because not only should the context be static, but passing it to the parent `ConsoleLogger` instance causes a second log event to be emitted, with the value of `undefined`.
+This has something to do with the way NestJS handles the `context` argument, and is not something we can control, so it was best to just disable its use.